Asian Forest Cooperation Organization: Background

-The establishment of AFoCO was proposed by the Republic of Korea (ROK) at the ASEAN–Republic of Korea Commemorative Summit in 2009 in Jeju, ROK.
+The establishment of AFoCO was proposed by South Korea at the ASEAN–Republic of Korea Commemorative Summit in 2009 in Jeju, South Korea.
 The establishment of AFoCO was welcomed by all ASEAN leaders.

 ASEAN-ROK Forest Cooperation

-As the initial phase of AFoCO, a cooperation mechanism of ASEAN-ROK Forest Cooperation was formalized by the "Agreement between the Governments of the Member States of the Association of Southeast Asian Nations and the ROK on Forest Cooperation" which was signed at the occasion of the 14th ASEAN-ROK Summit on 18 November 2011 in Bali, Indonesia and entered into force on 5 August 2012.
+As the initial phase of AFoCO, a cooperation mechanism of ASEAN-ROK Forest Cooperation was formalized by the "Agreement between the Governments of the Member States of the Association of Southeast Asian Nations and South Korea on Forest Cooperation" which was signed at the occasion of the 14th ASEAN-ROK Summit on 18 November 2011 in Bali, Indonesia and entered into force on 5 August 2012.

 Dialogue for the Establishment of AFoCO

-A new dialogue for the establishment of AFoCO under a multilateral platform was formed with invitations to Bhutan, Kazakhstan, Mongolia, and Timor-Leste.
+A new dialogue for the establishment of AFoCO under a multilateral platform was formed with invitations to Bhutan, Kazakhstan, Mongolia, and East Timor.
 This platform covered a wide range of geographical diversity, stretching from coastal islands to glaciated mountains to central Asia deserts.
 The Agreement on the Establishment of AFoCO (Agreement) was negotiated through six successive dialogues among ASEAN member states, ROK, and prospective members from 2013 to 2015.
 The Agreement was adopted on 22 September 2015 and entered into force on 27 April 2018.